 - The patient should preferably stay alone in a room away from other people in the household.

-- If it is not possible to isolate the patient in his/her own room and the person has to share the room with others, practice social distancing as far as possible.
+- If it is not possible to isolate the patient in his/her own room, and the person has to share the space with others, practice social distancing as far as possible.

 - Limit time in the room with the person.